bjaan/pandorasbox/README.md

 * Automatically starts with the Raspberry Pi and starts playing music
 * You can navigate to the local port 8888 on the Raspberry Pi, the link will look like http://pandorasbox.local:8888
-* The currenly playing song title, artist, and album is shown with the cover art is shown, and is updated seconds after starting the next song
+* The currently playing song title, artist, and album is shown with the cover art is shown, and is updated seconds after starting the next song
-* Pause, like, skip songs
+* Pause, like or dislike, skip songs
-* Create new stations based of an artist / keyword, or change to, or delete them.
+* Create new stations based of an artist's style or a keyword, or switch to another one, or delete a channel.

 # Required software